LeivaDiego/command-line-clue/game/notebook.md

 4. Finding the gloves rules them out as the weapon, leaving the letter opener as the only possible murder weapon.
 5. The greenhouse was likely the crime scene, as it was empty and the previous clue led me there.

 ### Case State
+**THE CASE HAS BEEN SOLVED**

-- Location: Greenhouse (need more evidence)
+- Location: Greenhouse
-- Killer: The Tailor (need more evidence)
+- Killer: The Tailor
-- Weapon: Letter Opener (need more evidence)
+- Weapon: Letter Opener

 **Summary**

-The crime location remains an empty area, most likely the greenhouse given the evidence.
-The weapon used is now most likely to be a letter opener, and the only remaining suspect is the tailor.
-All other leads and suspects have been ruled out.
-Further clues may help confirm this deduction.
+The case is solved.
+The tailor is the murderer, and the letter opener was the weapon used.
+The crime took place in the greenhouse, as confirmed by the clues and evidence.

+### Additional
+**Final Clue**

+*"Your detective instincts were right - this empty room holds the answers.
+The pristine state of things confirms this is where it happened.*

+*Your careful detective work has paid off.
+The empty state of this room matches* *witness accounts - no one was around when the crime occurred.
+This must be* *where the murderer carried out their plan!"*